Manage Weeds Naturally

 Allow a few weeds in your lawn.
-Many "weeds" like clover or daisies improve the soil and add interest.
+Many "weeds", like clover or daisies, improve the soil, feed pollinators and add interest.

 Grow a multilayered garden.
 A variety of plants will shade the ground in garden beds.
 Without sun fewer weeds will sprout, and any that do will be less noticeable.

 Use weeding tools.
-Tools are safer than herbicides.
-Hand weeding doesn’t harm other plantings.
+Tools are safer than herbicides and hand weeding doesn’t harm other plantings.
 Tools won’t poison you or pollute rivers and streams.

 Use heat to manage weeds.
-Heat is especially useful on patios and paths.
-Boiling water will kill many young weeds.
-Check with local experts about safe use of heat for killing weeds.
+Weed burning torches are especially useful on patios and paths.
+Pouring boiling water on germinating weeds will kill many weed species.

 Weed and feed is a pesticide!